ackwolver335/Java-Coder/README.md

 - **nextInt()** : Used to take any Integer value as Input.
 - **nextLong()** : Used to get a Long Value of Input.
 - **nextShort()** : Used for reading any short value.

-Note : Further Code Explanation is been given in the Code File name "Inout.java".

 ### Output Methods :